sleepyoh/divine-desktop/README.md

 we get all good codecs from rpmfusion, we change mesa to mesa-freeworld to benefit from full hardware acceleration on Amd graphics cards.

-We install some useful things like Distrobox, Fish shell, Tmux, Fastfetch, Btop and Htop to base image.
+We install some useful things like Distrobox, Fastfetch and Htop.

+That's about it (for now)!

 # How does it work?